AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/pega-profile.md

 ### Fill in destination details {#destination-details}

-After establishing the authentication connection to the [!DNL Amazon S3], provide the following information for the destination:
+After establishing the authentication connection to [!DNL Amazon S3], provide the following information for the destination:

 ![Image of the UI screen showing completed fields for the Pega Profile Connector destination details](../../assets/catalog/personalization/pega-profile/pega-profile-connect-destination.png)